gherlein/gonetmon/README.md

 ###  Gonetmon License

 This project is released under the MIT License.
-Please see https://gherlein.mit-license.org
+Please see details [here] (https://gherlein.mit-license.org).

 # Prometheus